VigneshVedavyasan/Data-Structures-in-C/README.txt

 Many works found on this book were copied on to works like Narasimha Karumanchi's Data Structure book.

 I found the idea/difficulty transition to be smoother than any other books i have come across.
-Good book for someone who wants to get a clear understanding of data structures are implemented in programs.
+Good book for someone who wants to get a clear understanding of data structures.

-All the best!